CraZyDoG-1203/next-app/README.md

  6. RESTful API
  7. Node.js
  8. Javascript

 ## ClientSideMenu
 Opening the content of submenu

 ##  City List
 Use list method to show the city
+### Function
+- Switch content to show or hide
+- Display all links

 ## User
 Practicing data fetching with json, using cache with a better effcient.